vmacarios/gms/gms-zip-service/README.md

 `when(zipRepository.findAll()).thenReturn(zipList);`\
 Finally compare the data retrieved from the mocked repository.

+To test save method, just verify if the mocked repository was called and it was just once.

 ###Service Integration Test
 This test use the real service class (`@Autowired`) to test the access to the repository.\
 Create a Zip item, save it to the repository and check if it was successfully saved.